HOLBEIN NORTH AMERICA

 Kate Perreault

-Rhode Island, USA
+Rhode Island – USA

 Kate is a Rhode Island local with a passion for vibrant color and detail.

-From margins of notebooks to large scale materials, she feels there is nothing greater than seeing shapes and color add life to blank spaces.
+From margins of notebooks to large-scale materials, she feels there is nothing greater than seeing shapes and color add life to blank spaces.
 The process became a simple mantra: “keep creating.”

-Kate is a Licensed Independent Clinical Social Worker with roots deeply embedded in her B.S.
-Art Therapy.
+Kate is a Licensed Independent Clinical Social Worker with roots deeply embedded in her B.S. in Art Therapy.
 She challenges her sense of comfort, confidence, and process by leaning into new color combinations, canvas size, texture, and metallics.
 Every piece is a new practice of growth.

 The goal of her work is to make you feel.
 Her designs aim to catch your attention from afar and offer a deeper experience as you notice interactions between each detail, and embrace their influence as a whole.